yangjunjie0320/SimpleCUDA/README.md

 ## Overview

-This project provides hands-on examples of CUDA programming, comparing different implementation approaches:
+This project provides hands-on examples of CUDA programming.

-1. PyTorch Internal Functions (when possible).
-2. Custom PyTorch Functions.
-3. Custom CUDA Kernels.

 ## Installation